 Continue the presentation.

 The handout provides some examples from history, which you can quickly review.
 There is also a short primer available, which provides more detail on each of these areas.
-If you would like a copy, ask me for it at the end of the lesson, as it is available on The Flight Commander’s Edge online community.
+If you would like a copy, ask me for it at the end of the lesson, as it is available on The Flight Commander’s Edge website.

 Initial Discussion (10 minutes)